binpash/pash/runtime/agg/README.md

 Let's assume that the aggregator being implemented is for a command called `cmd`.

 1. Create a folder named `cmd` inside `cpp/aggregators`

+2. For each `OS` supported by PaSh:

-  2. Create a file named `agg.h` inside that folder
+    2.1 Create a file named `OS-agg.h` inside that folder

-  3. Implement the aggregator inside that file using the instructions provided in `cpp/common/main.h` or use a different aggregator as an example.
+    2.2.
+Implement the aggregator inside that file using the instructions provided in `cpp/common/main.h` or use a different aggregator as an example.
 Remember about the include guard.

-  4. Add the aggregator to `cpp/Makefile` (see instructions inside the Makefile)
+    2.3 You may create additional files in the aggregator directory.
+This can be used to share code between aggregator implementations for different `OS`es.
+When `#include`ing, assume that the aggregator directory is in the include path.

-  5. Add unit tests for the created aggregator in `cpp/tests/test.sh`.
+3. Add unit tests for the created aggregator in `cpp/tests/test-OS.sh` for each `OS`.
 Consult the instructions in that file.
 Remember to test all options and flags of the aggregator.

+Note: after completing these steps the aggregator will automatically be built by the `Makefile` with no changes to it required.